joesan/blockchain-documentation/README.md

   }
 }
 ```
-We will hash the String "Hello" and we will try to find a hash for the initial String "Hello" by adding a single character to "Hello" and we hash the resulting String and check if we have leading zeros that we need.
-So the call to solve this simplistic puzzle would be like this:
+We will hash the String "Hello" and see if the resulting hash contains a leading zero's (the difficulty we set).
+If we do not find the hash with the expected number of leading zeros (the difficulty we set) we will append the String "Hello" with 1 to the end and re-compute the hash and check if we have the needed number of leading zeros.

 ```
 mineSomeShit("Hello", "1", "0")
 ```

-See I'm setting the difficulty to single zero at the staring position of the resulting hash.
+See I'm setting the difficulty to single zero which is what I expect to see at the staring position of the resulting hash.
 If I find a match from the resulting hash, I return, but if not, I keep appending a 1 to the end of "Hello" and continue hashing the resulting new String.
 So a test run on my Mac would look this:

 ```
 scala> mineSomeShit("Hello", "1", "0")